Dydipanshu/AktuSgpaCalculator/README.md

 3. **Calculate SGPA:** Click the "Calculate SGPA" button to get your estimated SGPA.
 4. **View Result:** The calculated SGPA will be displayed, helping you gauge your academic performance.

+## Live Demo

+You can access the live version of the AKTU SGPA Calculator at [https://aktu-sgpa-calculator.vercel.app/](https://aktu-sgpa-calculator.vercel.app/).

 ## Getting Started

 1. Clone the repository or download the HTML file.